Starwort/NEA/README.md

 I previously (several months ago) began collecting some sample screen captures, and wrote a small framework ([solver/](./solver)).
 Additionally, the [common.c](solver_c/common.c), [common.h](solver_c/common.h), and [variadicmacros.h](solver_c/variadicmacros.h) are part of my personal C workspace and are copied here for completeness.

 I have also created a makefile, and copied my formatter configuration here, to make the build process easier.

-Full information about the progress I make will be available in [the changelog](./CHANGELOG.md)

 ## Roadmap